janisme/e6156-python-docker_spint0/README.md

     ?
 What is the command to run your app? flask run --host 0.0.0.0 ```

     - create:
-      - Dockerfile
+      - Dockerfile : a text document that contains all the commands a user could call on the command line to assemble an image.
-      - .dockerignore
+      - .dockerignore: to exclude files and directories from the build context.
-      - compose.yaml
+      - compose.yaml: used to configure your Docker application’s services, networks, volumes, and more.w
   - Commands:
     - ```docker compose up --build  ``` run the app
     - ```docker compose up --build -d```, ```docker compose down``` run in background